Shays's Rebellion: Background

-I have been greatly abused, have been obliged to do more than my part in the war, been loaded with class rates, town rates, province rates, Continental rates, and all rates ... been pulled and hauled by sheriffs, constables, and collectors, and had my cattle sold for less than they were worth...
+I have been greatly abused, have been obliged to do more than my part in the war, been loaded with class rates, town rates, province rates, Continental rates, and all rates ... been pulled and hauled by sheriffs, constables, and collectors, and had my cattle sold for less than they were worth ...
 The great men are going to get all we have and I think it is time for us to rise and put a stop to it, and have no more courts, nor sheriffs, nor collectors nor lawyers.

 Veterans had received little pay during the war and faced added difficulty collecting payments owed to them from the State or the Congress of the Confederation.
 Some soldiers began to organize protests against these oppressive economic conditions.
-In 1780, Daniel Shays resigned from the army unpaid and went home to find himself in court for non-payment of debts.
+In 1780, Daniel Shays resigned from the army without pay and went home to find himself in court for nonpayment of debts.
 He soon realized that he was not alone in his inability to pay his debts and began organizing for debt relief.

 Early rumblings

-Governor James Bowdoin instituted a heavy tax burden and stepped up a collection of back taxes.
+Governor James Bowdoin instituted a heavy tax burden and stepped up the collection of back taxes.

-One early protest against the government was led by Job Shattuck of Groton, Massachusetts, in 1782, who organized residents to physically prevent tax collectors from doing their work.
+One early protest against the government was led by Job Shattuck of Groton, Massachusetts in 1782, who organized residents to physically prevent tax collectors from performing their duties.
 A second, larger-scale protest took place in Uxbridge, Massachusetts on the Rhode Island border on February 3, 1783, when a mob seized property that had been confiscated by a constable and returned it to its owners.
 Governor Hancock ordered the sheriff to suppress these actions.

 Most rural communities attempted to use the legislative process to gain relief.
 Petitions and proposals were repeatedly submitted to the state legislature to issue paper currency, which would depreciate the currency and make it possible to pay a high-value debt with lower-valued paper.
 The merchants, including James Bowdoin, were opposed to the idea since they stood to lose from such measures, and the proposals were repeatedly rejected.

 Governor Hancock resigned in early 1785 citing health reasons, though some suggested that he was anticipating trouble.
 Bowdoin had repeatedly lost to Hancock in earlier elections, but he was elected governor that year—and matters became more severe.
 He stepped up civil actions to collect back taxes, and the legislature exacerbated the situation by levying an additional property tax to raise funds for the state's portion of foreign debt payments.
 Even comparatively conservative commentators such as John Adams observed that these levies were "heavier than the People could bear".